ION-Racing-UiS/WinAD-Interface/README.md

 * Context: Error 500 when trying to connect to the webserver
 * Problem: According to forums this is due to missing permissions for the IIS user account.
-* Solutuion: Create new user account for IIS or user existing one to set the right permissions
+* Solution: Create new user account for IIS or user existing one to set the right permissions
+* Context: Portnumbers for different services running on the server
+* Problem: Portnumber 80, 443 and 3306 are blocked firewall or access control lists
+* Solution: Have to contact Theodor Ivesdal about this at a later stage.

 # HTTPS